ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 resulting embedding vectors, and then at query time to embed the unstructured query and retrieve the embedding vectors that are 'most similar' to the embedded query.
-A vector store takes care of storing embedded data and performing vector search for you.
+A vector store takes care of storing embedded data and performing vector search for us.
 Supported vector stores are @web_langchain_vector_stores:
 - Chroma
 - Pinecone
 - FAISS